 What’s the best place for families to stay in Sithonia?

 We stayed at the Athena Pallas Village, a super family friendly hotel with pools, family sized rooms, a small bowling alley and spa.
 We loved this place for its small stretch of private beach and quiet location.
-If you’re looking for somewhere a little busier, I recommend staying somewhere in Neos Mamaras, a little further South.
+If you’re looking for somewhere a little busier, I recommend staying somewhere in Neos Marmaras, a little further South.

 Plan your family trip to Sithonia